Board Game Stats has the ability to import your plays from BoardGameGeek. Here you can read how exactly things are processed.

 Plays are imported from a specific user, for a selected period, or from all time if selected.
 All plays will be imported that are linked to this user, from BoardGameGeek, RPGGeek and VideoGameGeek.
 You can import plays from any user you like.
 As much of the entered data of the play as possible will be imported.
 Plays already known to Board Game Stats (posted to BGG from the app or previously imported) are not imported.

-There are three specific options:
+There are two specific options:

 - Don’t import Plays with quantity < 1